-We always wish to be as exact as possible, for our patients sake.
-Less time with genital infections is a plus, full recovery more so, from a disease which can impinge on your life and relationships.
+We wish to be as exact as possible, for our patients sake.
+Less time with genital infections is a plus, recovery more so, from a disease which can impinge on your life and relationships.

 Cases For Partner Testing

-Treatment for genital infections in our London clinics truly is confidential, most cases are an issue for the patient alone.
+Treatment for genital infections in our London clinic truly is confidential, most cases are an issue for the patient alone.
 There are a few exceptions to be considered, often within the confines of intraepithelial neoplasia.